 If you’ve already done some research before finding this how-to, you can have your new blog created in half an hour or less.
 Some of the steps outlined below can take more time depending on how much effort you’re willing to put into your website.
 With blogging, one thing is guaranteed: you absolutely get what you put into it.

-You can start your blog for just $2.95 per month through my affiliate link for Bluehost, the webhosting service I use for Tendril Wild.
+You can start your blog for as low as $2.95 per month through my affiliate link for Bluehost, the webhosting service I use for Tendril Wild.
 I would suggest going ahead and getting started, as this special promo price may not be available for long.

 Also, as a “thank you” for using my tutorial to create your blog, send me an email after you’re all set up, and I will be glad to help you promote your new blog on my social media accounts!